Jhosgun/MUYSC/README.md

 Using
 See the documentation and examples included in this repository for information on how to use MUYSC in your own muography applications.

+## Documentation :books:
-The documentation will be available in /documentation and in the wiki of this repository.
+The documentation will be available in [Mute page](https://halley.uis.edu.co/fuego/muysc/) and in the [wiki](https://github.com/Jhosgun/MUYSC/wiki) of this repository.

 ## Contribution